After moving 10 times in 11 years, getting rid of clutter became a way of life for our family.

-Maybe you’re downsizing or moving, and you need to move with less stuff.
+Maybe you’re downsizing or moving and need to move with less stuff.

-Perhaps you know that you have countless items that you haven’t used in years.
+Perhaps you know you have countless items you haven’t used in years.

 Why not sell some items so you can incorporate new things into your house?

 Whatever your reason for getting rid of clutter, keep that goal in mind when you’re feeling guilty or overwhelmed.

 Focus on your objective throughout the de-cluttering process.

 2. Focus on one category at a time.

-The process of getting rid of clutter can feel overwhelming, so make it easy.
-Focus on one category at a time.
+Getting rid of clutter can feel overwhelming, so make it easy.

-Take every single one that you own from each corner of your house and lay them all out in your bedroom.
+Take every single one you own from each corner of your house and lay them all out in your bedroom.

 You want to be able to see each item.

-Once you see just how many things you have in that group, you will realize that you do not actually need that many.
+Once you see just how many things you have in that group, you realize you do not need that many.

-3. Decide what to keep, NOT what to throw away.
+3. Decide what to keep, not what to throw away.

 For years, I asked my kids if they wanted to throw away certain toys.
-Well, no, of course they didn’t want to!

 Then I rephrased it.

-I asked them what they wanted to KEEP.
 I displayed all of their toys like in a toy store, with sections for puzzles, dolls, and cars.

 They went “shopping” with sticky notes where they could keep everything that they wanted.

 In fact, there were many things they didn’t choose.

 The kids were happy to donate the toys they hadn’t chosen, because they had already decided what they wanted.

-Keep these handy tips in mind and you can de-clutter with ease without the burden of guilt.
+Keep these handy tips in mind, and you can de-clutter with ease without the burden of guilt.